OpenG2P/openg2p-registry/README.md

 # OpenG2P Registry

-OpenG2P Registry is an open source project that provides a social registry that can be used on top of Odoo.
+OpenG2P Registry is an open source project that provides a registry that can be used on top of Odoo.
 Refer to [OpenG2P Docs](https://docs.openg2p.org).

 <!-- /!\ do not modify below this line -->